 MassHealth qualifies as comparable coverage; however, free care that is provided by hospitals and community health centers to low-income uninsured and underinsured people is not insurance and does not qualify.
-The state requires students who are insured through Commonwealth Care and students who are dependents on Masshealth to participate in the Student health insurance coverage; therefore, Commonwealth Care and MassHealth care cannot be used to waive coverage.
+The state requires students who are insured through Commonwealth Care and students who are insured through MassHealth as dependents must participate in the Student health insurance coverage; therefore, Commonwealth Care and MassHealth obtained as a dependent cannot be used to waive coverage.

 All students carrying nine or more credit hours in the fall or nine or more credit hours in the spring must comply.
 Classes offered in the Center for Self-Directed Learning or during mini sessions are considered part of the long semester for purposes of determining health insurance requirements.
-Students are not required to have health insurance coverage during the summer term.
+Students are not required to have health insurance coverage during the summer term and students enrolled in all web classes are not required to purchase the College health insurance plan.
 In addition, overseas health plans, travel, and accident insurance plans are deemed not comparable or accessible; therefore, all international students must participate in the College health insurance program or obtain coverage from a U.S. based carrier that meets state requirements.
 Consult the Division of Health Care Finance & Policy at 1-800-609-7232 for more information.